Tezsure/Tezster-CLI/README.md

-# Tezster 2.0
+# Tezster 2.0 - CLI
-A personal development blockchain based on Javascript that lives entirely on your local machine.
+A JavaScript-based private Tezos Blockchain Dev Tool that lives entirely on your local machine.

 ## Getting Super Powers